-MAKE LIFE EASY: GETTING PERMITS FOR YOUR GREYWATER SYSTEM
+MAKE YOUR LIFE EASY: GETTING PERMITS FOR YOUR GREYWATER SYSTEM

 SIMPLICITY IS FELICITY

-We all remember the KISS principle from sales and marketing: Keep It Simple, Silly (Or substitute your favorite “S word” 😉
+First, we all remember the KISS principle from sales and marketing.
+Keep It Simple, Silly (Or substitute your favorite “S word” 😉

-When it comes to plumbing code, we want our greywater system defined as “simple.”
-This approach will keep the permitting to a minimum.
+With the plumbing code, we want to designate our greywater system as “simple.”
+This approach keeps the permitting to a minimum.

 AVOID COMPLEX DESIGNATION

 The designation of “simple” vs “complex” matters.
-Depending on your region, you will save a lot of money and hassle by keeping your definition to simple.
+Depending on your region, you will likewise save a lot of money and hassle by keeping your definition simple.

-For example, in Los Angeles the latest price is $600 for a simple permit, of which $300 goes to the City of Los Angeles and the other $300 goes to the County Health Department.
-Currently, where I live Long Beach, a simple non-pressurized systems is $0.00, so you can see it may vary.
+For instance, it costs $600 for a simple permit in LA. $300 goes to the City of Los Angeles and the other $300 goes to the County Health Department.
+(Currently, where I live in Long Beach, a simple non-pressurized systems is $0, so it may vary.)

-The same greywater system that is classified as “Complex” when over 250 gallons of pressurized distribution is being piped..
-At this point, the permitting fees go up to $2,400 for the Los Angeles County Health Department and $300 for the City of Los Angeles!
+However, the same greywater system can be classified as “Complex” when over 250 gallons of pressurized distribution is being piped.
+At this point, the permitting fees go up to $2,400 for the LA County Health Department and $300 for the City of Los Angeles!

-Fortunately for me, Long Beach is terrific in that the fees are still $0.
+Fortunately for me, Long Beach is terrific because the fees are still $0.
 Permits for your Greywater system are important, so investigate.
-I spent a little more time at the permit counter, so that’s life.
+I spent a little more time at the permit counter, but that’s life.

 OTHER DISTINCTIONS OF THE GREYWATER SYSTEM

-With our system, you’re collecting water and pushing that out to your sprinkler systems.
-By the way, those sprinkler systems are pressurized we want to make sure you’re not cross-connected into the public water system, which can be very dangerous.
+Other complex systems collect water and push it out to your sprinkler systems.
+By the way, those sprinkler systems are pressurized.
+They want to ensure you’re not cross-connected to the public water system, which can be very dangerous.
 These systems require a higher permit cost.

-Please feel free to subscribe to our channel!
-We would also love to hear your questions and about how you prevent climate change.
+Also please subscribe to our channel!
+Tell us your questions and ideas about how to prevent climate change.